 Remember, you are dealing with many emotional, financial, and parenting decisions in a divorce case.
 An otherwise amicable divorce may become emotionally charged and contentious when either ex-partner begins a new relationship before the divorce is finalized.
 It may make a divorce that both parties want harder to negotiate.

-Establishing guidelines with the advice of a family law attorney can help.
+Establishing guidelines with the advice of an attorney experienced in family law can help.
 Formally agreed-upon conditions may be questioned when an ex-partner begins dating again and ignites explosive emotions.
 Be aware that it may not take much to light this fuse and negate what should have been a quick and easy divorce.

 Divorce, or any emotionally charged shift, usually has a specific process people have to go through.
 Dating may not allow you to complete this psychological path, making it more challenging to move forward.
 The parties usually go through denial, anger, bargaining, depression, and then finally, acceptance.